HTTPArchive/data-pipeline/README.md

 This method is best used for serverlessly running the entire workflow, including logic to
 - block execution when the crawl is still running, by waiting for the crawl's Pub/Sub queue to drain
 - skip jobs where BigQuery tables have already been populated
-- automaticly retry failed jobs
+- automatically retry failed jobs

 Publishing a message containing the crawl's GCS path will trigger a GCP workflow.